gatehill/imposter-cli/README.md

   imposter [command]

 Available Commands:
-  up            Start live mocks of APIs scaffold      Create Imposter configuration from OpenAPI specs engine pull   Pull the engine into the cache doctor        Check prerequisites for running Imposter down          Stop running mocks version       Print CLI version help          Help about any command
+  up              Start live mocks of APIs scaffold        Create Imposter configuration from OpenAPI specs engine pull     Pull the engine into the cache engine list     List the engines in the cache doctor          Check prerequisites for running Imposter down            Stop running mocks version         Print CLI version plugin install  Install plugin help            Help about any command
 ```

 #### Create and start mocks